Paula Vennells: Post Office Limited

 In January 2007, she joined Post Office Limited as network director, responsible for around 15,000 post offices.
 In late 2009, she took on the role of network and sales director, a similar role but with additional responsibilities for the national sales department.
 She became Chief Operating Officer on 1 April 2010 and managing director on 18 October 2010.

 On 1 April 2012, she became the company's chief executive officer (CEO), at the same time as it was split from Royal Mail Group to become a separate government-owned company.
 In 2017, her title became Group CEO, as Post Office Limited expanded.

 During her time as CEO, the Post Office went from losing £120 million in 2012/13 to reporting a profit of £35 million in 2017/18.
-The liabilities now known to have accrued over that period due to the Horizon scandal, however, were estimated in early 2024 to be £160 million in compensation and £298 million in ongoing legal fees already paid, and £1 billion of taxpayers’ money set aside for future compensation.
+The liabilities now known to have accrued over that period due to the Horizon scandal, however, were estimated in early 2024 to be £160 million in compensation, £298 million in ongoing legal fees already paid, and £1 billion of taxpayers’ money set aside for future compensation.

 In her role leading the Post Office, Vennells earned a total of £5.1 million, peaking in 2018 when she received £718,300 in salary, bonuses, pensions and other benefits.
 In 2016, she was appointed as a non-executive director of supermarket chain Morrisons, in addition to her position at the Post Office.

 In February 2019, it was announced that she would step down from her Post Office role, and that month she was appointed as a non-executive board member at the Cabinet Office.